Economy of Tanzania: Natural gas

+In 2014, Tanzania's natural gas production was 19 billion cubic feet (Bcf), a 30% decline from five years prior, but increased in mid-2015 following the commencement of operations at the Mnazi Bay Concession and a new pipeline to Dar es Salaam.
+Significant gas discoveries, including 16 to 17 trillion cubic feet (Tcf) by the BG Group and partners, and 22 Tcf by Statoil with ExxonMobil, have positioned Tanzania to potentially become an LNG exporter.
+However, development plans, including an LNG plant agreed upon in 2014 with international companies and the Tanzania Petroleum Development Corporation (TPDC), have not advanced to sanctioning.

 New exploration on more frontier blocks, however, will likely be slowed as oil and gas prices fall and companies apply increasing caution to investing in frontier markets with nascent industries, poor infrastructure and long lead times.

+The exploration and development of natural gas in Tanzania have boosted its economic framework.
+In 2024, the Ntorya gas field received a 25-year development license, a major step in harnessing Tanzania's natural gas.
+Managed by ARA Petroleum Tanzania Limited (APT), this field is expected to begin producing substantial gas quantities for domestic use within a year.
+Initial production is projected at 40 million cubic feet per day, with potential expansion to 140 million cubic feet per day in future years.

 External trade and investment

 Tanzania's history of political stability has encouraged foreign direct investment.
 The government has committed itself to improve the investment climate including redrawing tax codes, floating the exchange rate, licensing foreign banks, and creating an investment promotion centre to cut red tape.
 Its economy is currently being managed according to the Tanzania Mini-Tiger Plan.
 Tanzania has mineral resources and a largely untapped tourism sector, which might make it a viable market for foreign investment.

 The stock market capitalisation of listed companies in Tanzania was valued at $588 million in 2005 by the World Bank.

 Zanzibar

 Zanzibar's economy is based primarily on the production of cloves (90% grown on the island of Pemba), the principal foreign exchange earner.
 Exports have suffered from the downturn in the clove market.

 The Government of Zanzibar has been more aggressive than its mainland counterpart in instituting economic reforms and has legalized foreign exchange bureaus on the islands.
 This has loosened up the economy and dramatically increased the availability of consumer commodities.
 Furthermore, with external funding, the government plans to make the port of Zanzibar a free port.
 Rehabilitation of current port facilities and plans to extend these facilities will be the precursor to the free port.
 The island's manufacturing sector is limited mainly to import substitution industries, such as cigarettes, shoes, and process agricultural products.
 In 1992, the government designated two export-producing zones and encouraged the development of offshore financial services.
 Zanzibar still imports much of its staple requirements, petroleum products, and manufactured articles.